yonicd/texblocks/README.md

 This would enable us to create any table layout with a consistent user API.

-Defining a new class of R element `tabular` that is the basic structure of the language.

 ## Proposed Syntax

 For a rendered vingette see